health, safety and wellbeing of our staff and students is our key priority and

 public health guidelines and protect our University community.

-What do the latest Covid restrictions mean for our staff and students in trimesters two and three?
+What do the latest Covid restrictions mean for our staff and students in trimester three?
 Get all the details here.

 You'll find updated guidance regarding working from home for all colleagues here (updated 6 January) and guidance for managers here (updated 6 January).